Find Affordable College Courses

 Read full report on Accounting at Essex County College

 A rank of #2 on this year’s list means Hudson County Community College is a great place for accounting students working on their associate degree.
-Located in the city of Jersey City, HCCC is a public college with a moderately-sized student population.
+Located in the city of Jersey City, HCCC is a public school with a medium-sized student population.

 Women make up 65% of the accounting majors at the school.